jonathanwiesel/dotfiles/README.md

 ## Alfred Workflows and Themes

-Alfred doesn't support automatic provision so in the bootstrapping process you'll be asked if you want the workflows, then you'll be taken to my package download page.
+~~Alfred doesn't support automatic provision so in the bootstrapping process you'll be asked if you want the workflows, then you'll be taken to my package download page.~~

+I'm using [awm](https://github.com/jonathanwiesel/awm) for automatic workflow provisioning.
+However a little continuity hack is implemented since `awm` still needs user intervention to install workflows.

 **Remember to enable PowerPack before installing workflows.**